jorian/barterdexdocs/docs/source/guides.rst

     git clone https://github.com/jl777/SuperNET -b dev

 This will download all the files necessary to start using BarterDEX from the command line.
 It uses the Development branch, assuring you with the latest updates.
 If you don't want this, type ``git checkout master`` to work with more stable releases.
+If you want the very latest, untested changes, type ``git checkout jl777``.

 Now navigate to the SuperNET folder and execute the install script: